mframpton/seqfam/docs/tutorial_and_api.rst

    family_1 = Family("1","A3N2",["1_1","1_2","1_3"],["1_4","1_5"],A_n_min=3,N_n_min=2,AN_carrier_diff=0.5)
    family_2 = Family("2","A4N1",["2_10","2_11","2_12","2_13","2_14"],["2_15"],A_n_min=4,N_n_min=1,A_carrier_p=1.0)

-Family 1 is specified as having 3 affected and 2 unaffected members, and its pattern of occurrence rule requires *AN_carrier_diff* to be 0.5.
+Family 1 is specified as having 3 *As* and 2 *Ns*, and its pattern of occurrence rule requires *AN_carrier_diff* to be 0.5.
-Family 2 has 4 affecteds and 1 unaffected, and a rule requiring all the affecteds to be carriers.
+Family 2 has 4 *As* and 1 *N*, and a rule requiring all the *As* to be carriers.
 The rule in both families requires all members to be genotyped (see the *A_n_min* and *N_n_min* parameters).

 The script next makes the genotypes for a hypothetical variant in a Pandas :py:mod:`Series` called *variant_genotypes_s*.
-Finally, it creates a :py:obj:`pof.Pof` object from the 2 :py:obj:`pof.Family` objects, and then calls the :py:func:`pof.Pof.get_family_pass_name_l` method to obtain a list of the families whose pattern of occurrence rule is passed by this variant.
+Finally, it creates a :py:obj:`pof.Pof` object from the 2 :py:obj:`pof.Family` objects, and then calls the :py:meth:`pof.Pof.get_family_pass_name_l` method to obtain a list of the families whose pattern of occurrence rule is passed by this variant.

 .. code-block:: python